 On June 4, Representative Thomas introduced a revised version of the ETI bill as H.R.
 4520.
 As with S. 1637 and H.R.
 2896, the bill would phase out ETI and replace it with a mix of tax cuts for domestic and international investment, although the particular mix differs from that contained in the other bills.
 The House approved H.R.
 4520 on June 17.
+On July 15, the Senate made procedural preparations for a conference on the ETI bills by approving a version of H.R.
+4520 that replaced the language of the House-approved bill with that of S. 1637.
+On October 6, a conference committee approved a version of the bill containing the essential elements of the House and Senate bills.

-For further information, see CRS Report RL32066, Taxes, Exports, and International Investment: Proposals in the 108th Congress, by David L. Brumbaugh and CRS Report RL31717, U.S. Taxation of Overseas Investment and Income: Background and Issues in 2003, by David L. Brumbaugh, and CRS Report RL32444, Comparison of the House and Senate ETI/Business Investment Bills, by David L. Brumbaugh.
+For further information, see CRS Report RL32066, Taxes, Exports, and Investment: ETI/FSC and Domestic Investment Proposals in the 108th Congress, by David L. Brumbaugh and CRS Report RL31717, U.S. Taxation of Overseas Investment and Income: Background and Issues in 2003, by David L. Brumbaugh, and CRS Report RL32444, Comparison of the House and Senate ETI/Business Investment Bills, by David L. Brumbaugh.